sigsum/ansible/roles/sigsum_agent/README.md

 sigsum-agent
 ============
-A role that installs the [sigsum-agent software][].
+Ansible role that installs the [sigsum-agent software][].
 For overview, sigsum-agent is a tiny ssh-agent signing oracle that only works for a few Ed25519 backends:

 * Soft key